 Compassion's objectives stem from our 2020 Vision, which is about bearing good fruit and bearing much fruit for the glory of God.
-It is about developing the systems and processes needed for future growth, and about developing the four programs to fully realise Compassion's mission.
+It is about developing the systems and processes needed for future growth, and developing Compassion's four programs to fully realise our mission of releasing children from poverty.